 I'm an Assistant Professor in Economics at the Department of Political Economy at King's College London.
 I am also affiliated with the AI Objectives Institute and the King's Institute for Artificial Intelligence.

 My current research is on the Economics of AI.
-This research stream aims to answer questions of how generative AI is transforming labour markets around the world.
-I study how AI is reshaping the job prospects of early-career workers, which jobs and occupations win and lose, how the nature and difficulty of work is changing, and how the supply and demand for skills is shifting as a consequence of AI.
+I examine how generative AI is transforming labour markets around the world, answering questions about how AI is reshaping the job prospects of early-career workers, which jobs and occupations win and lose, how the nature and difficulty of work is changing, and how the supply and demand for skills is shifting as a consequence of AI.

 I also work on Behavioral Economics and Political Economy.